-Sipping cold drinks outdoors, gathering around the BBQ, and the smell of sun cream are all part of summer.
-But it isn’t summer.
-It’s winter, and that means some items of footwear are off the agenda.
+Sipping cold drinks outdoors, gathering around the BBQ and the smell of sun cream are all part of summer.
+But when winter arrives, that means some items of footwear are off the agenda.

 Sandals and sticky flip flops can be put away.
 But can you wear deck shoes in winter?
 We think the answer is a definite yes.